-Equities - Derivative Products: Jefferies transact in a range of listed and OTC Derivatives.
+Equities - Derivative Products: Jefferies transact in a range of listed and OTC Derivatives:

-Exchange Traded Derivatives (Futures, Options, etc.): Where Jefferiestrade exchange traded derivatives on an agency basis (including through a third-party broker), the best execution obligation is deemed to apply.
-However, Jefferies generally trade exchange traded derivatives on a risk basis, such as block trades, and here the best execution obligation will not be deemed to apply.
-Due to best execution being applicable, Jefferies takes the view that the best execution obligations also prevent relevant potential conflicts of interests.

-- OTC Derivatives (SWAPS, Options, etc.): These types of financial instruments are usually traded on a bi-lateral basis where Jefferies acts on risk in a principal capacity and a client will decide whether to proceed with the transaction based on the price provided by Jefferies and typically subject to a shop around process, and here the best execution obligation will not be deemed to apply. - Jefferies capacity: - Jefferies act in an agency role routing orders to another broker - Jefferies act by way of own account trading resulting in Jefferies being the client's trading counterparty lefferies
+- Exchange Traded Derivatives (Futures, Options, etc.): Where Jefferies trade exchange traded derivatives on an agency basis (including through a third-party broker), the best execution obligation is deemed to apply.
+However, when Jefferies trade exchange traded derivatives on a risk basis, such as block trades, here the best execution obligation will not be deemed to apply. and - OTC Derivatives (Swaps, Options, etc.): These types of financial instruments are usually traded on a bi-lateral basis where Jefferies acts on risk in a principal capacity and a client will decide whether to proceed with the transaction based on the price provided by Jefferies and typically subject to a shop around process, and here the best execution obligation will not be deemed to apply.